calebji123/MultiCoex/README.md

 browseVignettes("MultiCoex")
 ```

-`MultiCoex` contains five major functions: 1.
+`MultiCoex` contains five major functions:

-**developCoexpressionNetwork** for checking your data and concisely
+1.  **developCoexpressionNetwork** for checking your data and concisely
-running the `BioNERO`pipeline to create a coexpression adjacency matrix.
+    running the `BioNERO`pipeline to create a coexpression adjacency
+    matrix.

 2.  **buildMultilayerNetwork** for building a multilayered network from
-multiple coexpression adjacency matrices to be used in subsequent steps,
+    multiple coexpression adjacency matrices to be used in subsequent
-stored in a supra-adjacency matrix.
-3. **detectMultilayerCommunities**
+    steps, stored in a supra-adjacency matrix.

-for analyzing the multilayered network and using the Louvain algorithm
+3.  **detectMultilayerCommunities** for analyzing the multilayered
+    network and using the Louvain algorithm to create communities
-to create communities throughout the network.
-4.
+    throughout the network.

-**plotCoexpressionNetwork** for plotting genes in a neighborhood around
+4.  **plotCoexpressionNetwork** for plotting genes in a neighborhood
-a seed gene in a multilayered graph, with colored edges representing
+    around a seed gene in a multilayered graph, with colored edges
+    representing layers.

-layers.
-5. **runMultiCoex** for creating the shiny interface, which is
+5.  **runMultiCoex** for creating the shiny interface, which is an
-an interactive web application that can upload data and interactively
+    interactive web application that can upload data and interactively
     run the functions provided in the `MultiCoex` package.

 ![](./inst/extdata/MultiCoex_summary_figure.png)

 ## Contributions

 The author of this package is Caleb Ji.
 The author wrote the
-**DevelopCoexpressionNetwork** function, which checks the validity of
+**developCoexpressionNetwork** function, which checks the validity of
 the data, optionally processes it from raw counts to TPM and log TPM,
 and runs the BioNERO R package coexpression pipeline.
 The author wrote
-the **BuildMultilayerNetwork** to construct the sparse coexpression
+the **buildMultilayerNetwork** to construct the sparse coexpression
 network and combine layers into one matrix, inspired by Russell et
 al. (2023)’s method of creating multilayered networks.
 The
-**DetectMultilayerCommunities** function uses code with inspiration from
+**detectMultilayerCommunities** function uses code with inspiration from
 Russell et al. (2023)’s python scripts to find communities in the
 multilayer networks.
+The author wrote the **plotCoexpressionNetworks**
+function to plot and view gene neiborhoods in an easy and interpretable
+way.

 ## References